Effective Date: 04 October 2022

 3.2 International transfers of your personal data

-The personal data that we collect from you may be transferred to, and stored at, a destination outside the EEA (for example, in the US), including within the Marken and UPS group or through the use of third parties as set out under the section “Who does Marken transfer your personal data to?” above.
+The personal data that we collect from you may be transferred to, and stored at, a destination outside the EEA (for example, in the US), including within the Marken and UPS group or through the use of third parties as set out under the section ” Third Party Transfers” above.
 It may also be processed by staff operating outside the EEA who work for us or for one of our Service Providers.

 Marken will take all necessary measures to ensure that your personal data is securely transferred, stored and used after transfer, as required by applicable law.
 This includes using appropriate safeguards such as the EU Model Contract Clauses (or equivalent measures).
 You can ask for a copy of the appropriate safeguards by contacting us as set out below (“How can you contact Marken?”).

 When you use the websites, there may be links and you may be directed to third party websites.
 We are not responsible for the privacy practices or content of such other third-party sites.
 If you have any questions about how these other sites use your information, you should review their policies and contact them directly.